plotdb/uploadr/README.md

      - `url`: optional. `url` for accessing this file
      - `id`: `id` for the file
  - `catch: (err, req, res, next)`: Promise rejection handler.
-   - if omitted, fallback to `res.status(505).send()` when exception occurs.
+   - if omitted, falls back to `res.status(505).send()` when exception occurs.
- - `log`: log function. if omitted, fallback to `console.log`.
+ - `log`: log function. if omitted, falls back to `console.log`.

 #### APIs

 Following are the APIs exposed by native provider:

- - `handler(req, res, next)`: process req.files and return promise, resolving url, id and name as array of objects.
+ - `handler(req, res, next)`: process req.files and return promise, resolving URL, ID and name as array of objects.
  - `router(req, res, next)`: wrap handler as a route that passes data to res.send, or report 500 on error.
  - `archive(opt)`: function that takes care of files
    - input: one of following ( name is optional in both case )